Robertson Davies: 1960s

 In 1963, he became the Master of Massey College, the University of Toronto's new graduate college.
 During his stint as Master, he initiated a tradition of writing and telling ghost stories at the yearly Christmas celebrations.
 These stories were later collected in the book High Spirits (1982).

 1970s

 Davies drew on his interest in Jungian psychology to create Fifth Business (1970), a novel that relies heavily on Davies's own experiences, his love of myth and magic, and his knowledge of small-town mores.
 The narrator, like Davies, is of immigrant Canadian background, with a father who runs the town paper.
 The book's characters act in roles that roughly correspond to Jungian archetypes according to Davies's belief in the predominance of spirit over the things of the world.

 Davies built on the success of Fifth Business with two more novels: The Manticore (1972), a novel cast largely in the form of a Jungian analysis (for which he received that year's Governor General's Literary Award), and World of Wonders (1975).
 Together these three books came to be known as The Deptford Trilogy.

+Davies' characters (such as gypsies) gifted with psychic or intuitive talents reflected his personal interest in deep inner strata of himself and other people.
+His Jungian studies served to clarify and validate such aspects in his own awareness.
+He came to feel such dimensions of human potentials had been repressed due to rationalism's restrictive and dominant role in modern Western culture.